-The Office of Admissions and Records supports the mission and goal of the Division of Student Affairs by maintaining timely and accurate records on admissions, enrollment, and academic progress and accomplishments of its students, while maintaining the privacy and security of those records.
+Admissions and Records supports the mission and goals of the Division of Student Affairs by maintaining timely and accurate records on admissions, enrollment, and the academic progress and accomplishments of its students, while maintaining the privacy and security of those records.
 This office provides "one stop" services through the Enrollment Center for students wishing to apply, register, or pay fees.